madlambda/Acorn/docs/hierarchical-fs.md

 1. From F, give me the type signature;
 2. From F, give me the field called "title";
-3. From F, give me the fields "title" and "author";
+3. From F, give me the content of field "title";
 4. From F, set field "title" with value "Journey To The Centre Of The Earth";
 5. From F, give me the byte array representation of the file;